softwaresaved/smp-service/CustomiseDMPonlineForSMP.md

 ---

+## Developing a prototype SMP service

-## DMPonline presentation
+### DMPonline presentation

-The following name replacements in HTML fragments and Ruby strings presented on the user interface, or in e-mails were made:
+The following name replacements in HTML fragments and Ruby strings presented within the user interface, or in e-mails, were made:

 * DMPonline => Software Management Plan Service
 * Data Management Plan => Software Management Plan
 * DMP => SMP.

-config/locales/en.yml was NOT touched as that overlaps with institution-specific branding"
+config/locales/en.yml was *not* touched as that overlaps with institution-specific branding (see below).

 The changes are in commit [24c99223837b694784ac9ac205f518fe4d6cacdf](https://github.com/softwaresaved/smp-service/commit/24c99223837b694784ac9ac205f518fe4d6cacdf).